 The RITS Regulations are accompanied by an information paper that provides further information on participant's rights and obligations.
 This paper is available on the Bank's website.
-The Bank also provides participants with detailed descriptions of RITS's features and instruction manuals on how to use them, and information notes on material changes to RITS.
+The Bank also provides participants with user guides that contain detailed descriptions of RITS's features and instruction on how to use them, and information notes on material changes to RITS.